gpadem/Kate_Bush_Lyrics_Generator/README.md

 # Lyrics_Generator
-An attempt to create my own lyrics generator.
+An attempt to create my own lyrics generator inspired by Kate Bush.